Are college students eligible to receive food assistance through SNAP?

 You may qualify for benefits if your household's gross monthly income is at or under 130% of the federal poverty guidelines

 .
 Some households with incomes over the limits may still qualify if someone in the household is elderly or disabled.
-Use the SNAP Pre-Screening Eligibility Tool
+Go to SNAP Eligibility Requirements

 to learn more or see if you may qualify.